Mainz's Mwene ends Bundesliga wait with Hertha Berlin stunner | Goal.com

 Hertha’s first chance of the game came in the 13th minute but captain Nikla Stark’s header off a corner kick sailed over the crossbar.

-Nine minutes before the half-time break, the visitors took the lead courtesy of Lucas Tousart who headed past goalkeeper Robin Zentner a well-taken free-kick from Marton Dardai.
+Nine minutes before the half-time break, the visitors took the lead courtesy of Lucas Tousart, who headed a well-taken free-kick from Marton Dardai past goalkeeper Robin Zentner.

 That lead lasted for just four minutes as Mwene’s beauty levelled matters for Bo Svensson’s men.